The Hutton family of Marske

 Watercolour painting of Gothick Barn by David Morgan Rees.

 Painting of Gothick Barn, above Cat Bank, and built by John Hutton IV.
 Reproduced with the kind permission of David Morgan Rees and the Richmondshire Museum.
-David Morgan Rees is author of a book on Marske in the 1980s and 90s29.
+David Morgan Rees is author of a book on Marske in the 1980s and 90s31.

 Hutton Monument from Shaw Bank, with Deer Park Wood in background.

 Painting of view towards Hutton Monument from near Orgate.
 Reproduced with the kind permission of David Morgan Rees and the Richmondshire Museum.
-David Morgan Rees is author of a book on Marske in the 1980s and 90s29.
+David Morgan Rees is author of a book on Marske in the 1980s and 90s36.

 Timothy Hutton.
 1779-1863.
 Youngest son of John (III).
 Owned Marske estate for about 22 years.

-Timothy Hutton for most of his adult life made his home at Clifton-on-Ure, and rebuilt and expanded the building which he named “Clifton Castle”.
-On the death of his elder brother in 1841 he inherited Marske Estate.
-After this time he continued to live mainly at Clifton, and only resided in Marske in August and September – presumably for the grouse shooting31.
+On the death of his elder brother in 1841 Timothy Hutton inherited Marske Estate.
+After this time he continued to live mainly at Clifton, and only resided in Marske in August and September – presumably for the grouse shooting38.
 Whilst he could almost be called an absentee landlord he did however continue many of the investments in the Marske estate his brother had started.
-He completed the purchase of Clints Estate and Hall in 1842, and then in an act of apparent vandalism demolished Clints Hall!
+He completed the purchase of Clints Estate and Hall in 1842 and then, in an act of apparent vandalism, demolished Clints Hall!

 Timothy was drawn out of life in the countryside to be High Sheriff of Yorkshire in 1846.
 On one occasion, whilst leaving the Mansion House in York, he sat down in his carriage with a Baron Alderson and managed to sit on top of both the Baron and his own sword.
 The sword broke!
-The Baron made a joke about Timothy’s weight – though one does wonder about the damage was caused to both by the broken sword32.
+The Baron made a joke about Timothy’s weight – though one does wonder about the damage was caused to both by the broken sword39.

 Timothy Hutton had an interest in history and had many anecdotes.
 He requested that Canon Raine, a fellow of the University of Durham, draw up an account of Marske.
-This led to two publications, one published after Timothy’s death33,34.
+This led to two publications, one published after Timothy’s death40,41.
 Raine spent time each autumn at Timothy Hutton’s “beautiful seat in Swaledale”, and notes that he felt there to be “the kindly feelings of a long line of distinguished ancestors”.
-Timothy’s own life is recorded largely through a set of diaries that are the subject of the remarkable record published by Jane Hatcher as a book in 20201.

 John Timothy D’Arcy Hutton (I).
 1822-1874.
 Owned Marske estate for about 11 years.

 After the death of Timothy the Marske estate passed to his first cousin once-removed, John Timothy (I) – a little bit like the Stuarts following the Tudors.
 John Timothy had been living at Aldburgh Hall, near Masham, at the time when he inherited the Marske estate.
-At some point he also acquired a smaller estate at Manfield, west of Darlington1,35.
-Shortly before the end of his life he renewed the front of Aldburgh Hall – potentially suggesting that Aldburgh, rather than Marske, was the focus of his attention27
+At some point he also acquired a smaller estate at Manfield, west of Darlington1,42.
+Shortly before the end of his life he renewed the front of Aldburgh Hall – potentially suggesting that Aldburgh, rather than Marske, was the focus of his attention29

 John Timothy’s brother James Henry D’Arcy Hutton (b1823) married Amy Robson, daughter of Thomas Robson, rector of Marske church from 1855 to 18791.
 The south window in the church was installed in Thomas Robson’s memory (St Edmund’s church windows).